benjvi/benjvi.github.io/_drafts/vi-code-idea-trifecta.md

 ### Replace search matches

 Vim
-- `:%s/search/replacement/c` - inCremental string replacement starting from the beginning of the document (with sed)
+- `:%s/search/replacement/c` - inCremental string replacement starting from the beginning of the document (with sed).
+TODO: you can customize this by changing % to something else
 - `
 VSCode
 - `Ctrl + r` -  brings up replace dialog. `Enter` incrementally applies the replacement defined (only in the forwards direction).
 There is a button in the dialog you can press to apply the replacement to all matches